-Red-colored liquid filled in a white vial with red screw cap.
-12ml per vial.
-Horseradish peroxidase-conjugated HAV antigens.
+- POSITIVE CONTROL 1 vial Red color liquid filled in a vial with red screw cap.
+0.5ml per vial.
+HAV-IgG antibodies diluted in proteinstabilized buffer.
+Preservatives: 0.1% ProClin 300.
 Ready to use as supplied.
-Once open, stable for one month at 2-8°C.

-STOCK WASH BUFFER

-1 bottle

-Colorless liquid filled in a clear bottle with white screw cap.
-50ml per bottle.
-PH 7.4 20 × PBS (Contains Tween-20 as a detergent) DILUTE BEFORE USE-The concentrate must be diluted 1 to 20 with distilled/deionizer water before use.
+Once open, stable for one month at 2-8°C - HRP-CONJUGATE REAGENT 2 vials Red liquid filled in a white vial with red screw cap.
+3ml per vial.
+Horseradish peroxidase-conjugated HAV-IgG antibodies.
+Ready to use as supplied.
+Once open, stable for one month at 2-8°C. - STOCK WASH BUFFER 1 bottle Colorless liquid filled in a clear bottle with white screw cap.
+50 ml per bottle.
+PH 7.4 20 × PBS (Contains Tween-20 as a detergent) DILUTE BEFORE USE -The concentrate must be diluted 1 to 20 with distilled/deionizer water before use.
 Once diluted, stable for one week at room temperature or for two weeks at 2-8°C.

-CHROMOGEN SOLUTION A

-Colorless liquid filled in a white vial with green screw cap.
+• CHROMOGEN SOLUTION A 1 vial Colorless liquid filled in a white vial with green screw cap.
 7ml per vial.
 Urea peroxide solution.
 Ready to use as supplied.
 Once open, stable for one month at 2-8°C.

-CHROMOGEN SOLUTION B

-Colorless liquid filled in a black vial with black screw cap.
-7ml per vial.
-TMB solution (Tetramethyl benzidine dissolved in citric acid).
+- CHROMOGEN SOLUTION B 1 vial Colorless liquid filled in a black vial with black screw cap.
+7ml per vial TMB solution (Tetramethyl benzidine dissolved in citric acid).
 Ready to use as supplied.
-Once open, stable for one month at 2-8°C.

-STOP SOLUTION

-Colorless liquid filled in a white vial with white screw cap.
+Once open, stable for one month at 2-8°C. - STOP SOLUTION 1 vial Colorless liquid filled in a white vial with white screw cap.
 7ml per vial.
-Diluted sulfuric acid solution (2.0M H2SO4).

-• PLASTIC SEALABLE BAG

-1 unit

-For enclosing the strips not in use.
+Diluted sulfuric acid solution $(2.0M H_2SO_4)$ . - PLASTIC SEALABLE BAG 1 unit - For enclosing the strips not in use.

-CARDBOARD PLATE COVER

-2 sheets

-To cover the plates during incubation and prevent evaporation or contamination of the wells.
+• CARDBOARD PLATE COVER 2 sheets To cover the plates during incubation and prevent evaporation or contamination of the wells.

-PACKAGE INSERTS

-1 copy
+• PACKAGE INSERTS 1 copy